joshnatis/teapot/README.md

 On MacOS, **teapot** uses the `afplay`and `afinfo` commands to deal with audio -- these are native to the OS and come installed by default.
 On Ganoo Linocks (read: any Linux distribution), **teapot** uses `ffmpeg` for the same purposes.
 This is far from ideal, but, to be fair, if you're a Linux user you probably have `ffmpeg` installed already.
 The script can work with any utility that can play audio, though.

 ## Licensing
 This ware is presented to you with no warranty, but with best wishes.
+The code is MIT Licensed.
+Do stuff with it.

-It is my wish to provide something available for your full use, modification, and redistribution (through preferably with credit when it's applicable) and I have no desire to limit your rights in any way.
-I do not wish to impose anything on you whatsoever with your use of this software.
-However, I do put forward my preference that you "pass it forward" by keeping the ware free and open, if you choose to redistribute it.
-Lastly, I encourage you to contribute to `teapot`'s structural integrity.
-MIT license.
+I put forward my preference that you "pass it forward" by keeping the ware free and open, if you choose to redistribute it.